Iraneus/betamedneed/how.md

 You confirm the order and the payment.

-What you need is delivered as demanded.
+What you need is provided as demanded.

 ![Order on Medneed](/images/illustrations/med-online.jpg)